TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

 **Technical**
 - A program in which its requirements and code are determined by its many users.
 - The theoretical nonexistence of one universal language to be suitable for all types of expression.
-- The Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases
+- The Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases<br><br>

 ---